therohanjaiswal/TOI_archives_scrapper/README.md

-# toi-scraper
+# Times of India Archives scrapper
-Times of India Archive Scrapper
+Times of India Archive Scrapper for news article data curation for text and image data.

 required python 3